American Wirehair: Characteristics

 American Wirehairs are similar to American Shorthairs, with the exception of a springy, wiry coat, including ear fur, and whiskers.
 This coat is similar to the wire coats of some dog breeds, such as terriers.
 Their fur requires little grooming, although lighter cats may require sunblock.
 Wirehairs are of a moderate, sturdy build, with round heads, high cheekbones, and a pronounced muzzle.
 Females are generally smaller than males.
 American Wirehairs display the full spectrum of possible cat coat colors, although Himalayan, Chocolate and Lilac are not accepted for competition.
 When evaluating this breed, the emphasis is mostly on the quality of the coat - out of a total of 100 points for quality coat, an American Wirehair can get 45.
 This type of coat is easy to maintain because the gene determining the hardness of the coat is dominant.
 The Wirehair coat trait is dominant, so any breeding between a Wirehair and another cat can produce wired kittens.
 Wirehairs have green or golden eyes, except for some white ones that have blue or amber eyes.

-Behavior
+Behaviour

 The Wirehair has an even, balanced temperament which is essentially identical to that of its American Shorthair relative.
 Wirehairs are equally content to play or fall asleep in their owners' laps.
 They have been described as cute and somewhat humorous.
 They are gentle and quiet, but also playful and active.
 They have quiet voices.